 Here's a couple of quick, easy sun burn remedies you can use if you forget your sunscreen.

-- Mix 1 or 2 tablespoons of aloe vera gel (the good stuff, not the drugstore kind) with 3 to 5 drops of lavender essential oil.
-Apply to burned skin.
+Mix 1 or 2 tablespoons of aloe vera gel (the good stuff, not the drugstore kind) with 3 to 5 drops of lavender essential oil.
+Apply to hot skin.

 bathwater until the temperature is lukewarm or slightly cool.
 This works because the tannins in the tea soothe the sunburn.